nadu-pitt/nadu-pitt.github.io/people.md

 {::nomarkdown}
 <div class="main-topic">
     <div class="right-profile-text">
-        <p>Yaohan Ding is a graduate student in the Intelligent Systems Program, School of Computing and Information, at the University of Pittsburgh.
+        <p>Yaohan Ding is a PhD student in the Intelligent Systems Program, School of Computing and Information, at the University of Pittsburgh.
 Previously, She received her B.S. in Biomedical Engineering from Sichuan University, China.
 Her current research interest is the trust between drivers and autonomous vehicles.</p>
     </div>
     <div class="left-profile-picture">
         <img src="images/Profile/yaohan.png">